Tubulin Protein – Cryopreserved

 Cycled Tubulin™ is isolated by cycling bovine brain homogenate through conditions that promote tubulin polymerization/depolymerization in high salt buffers by an adaptation of the method of Castoldi and Popov (2003).
-The resulting product is >99% pure (Figure 1) and polymerization competent (Figure 2).
-Cycled Tubulin™ is cryopreserved at 20 mg/ml in Tubulin PEM Buffer (Cat.
-No. 032002; 80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8).
+The resulting tubulin protein is >99% pure (Figure 1) and polymerization competent (Figure 2).
+Cycled Tubulin™ is cryopreserved at 20 mg/ml in 1X Tubulin PEM Buffer (also known as BRB80; 80 mM PIPES, 1 mM EGTA, and 1 mM MgCl2, pH 6.8).

-Activity and Applications Cycled Tubulin will polymerize into microtubules when supplemented with GTP, warmed to 37˚C, and kept above its critical concentration.
-Cycled Tubulin is suitable for use in a variety of cell-free experimental applications, and can be combined with fluorescent or biotinylated tubulin proteins in generating microtubules in vitro.
+Activity and ApplicationsCycled Tubulin™ will polymerize into microtubules when supplemented with guanosine-5′-triphosphate (GTP), warmed to 37˚C, and kept above its critical concentration.
+Polymerization activity is detectable in a variety of experimental systems including fluorescence microscopy assays, turbidity assays, and GTPase assays.
+Cycled Tubulin™ is suitable for use in a variety of cell-free experimental applications, and can be combined with fluorescent or biotinylated tubulin proteins in generating microtubules in vitro.
 Visit our protocols page for common microtubule polymerization protocols, including the generation of short, rigid microtubules stabilized by GMPCPP or long, flexible microtubules stabilized by taxol.